mischov/meeseeks/README.md

 ### Select

 Next, use one of Meeseeks's two selection functions, `all` or `one`, to search for nodes.
-Both functions accept a queryable (a source, a document, or a [`Meeseeks.Result`](https://hexdocs.pm/meeseeks/Meeseeks.Result.html)) and one or more [`Meeseeks.Selector`](https://hexdocs.pm/meeseeks/Meeseeks.Selector.html)s.
+Both functions accept a queryable (a source, a document, or a [`Meeseeks.Result`](https://hexdocs.pm/meeseeks/Meeseeks.Result.html)), one or more [`Meeseeks.Selector`](https://hexdocs.pm/meeseeks/Meeseeks.Selector.html)s, and optionally an initial context.

 `all` returns a list of results representing every node matching one of the provided selectors, while `one` returns a result representing the first node to match a selector (depth-first).